7 Eco-Friendly Shower Curtains To Green Your Bathroom

 Dream Designs 100% hemp shower curtain is made in Canada.
 I love hemp, it stays fresh longer than cotton, it's so durable, it's machine washable (cold or lukewarm water, at least twice a month) hangs to dry in the bathroom, and it's tightly woven to repel water naturally.
 You will not need a plastic liner with this curtain.
 These also come in a range of really pretty colors and are adorable at $109.
 Use the code THEECOHUB for 10% off.

 Dream Designs has been creating organic natural home goods for 38 years.
 I guess you could call them the OG of sustainable goods in Canada.
 They are based out of Vancouver.
-All of their organic materials, including fabrics, batting, and towels, are certified by GOTS and OEKO-TEX to ensure strict environmental and social standards.
+Their organic materials, including fabrics, batting, and towels, are certified by GOTS and OEKO-TEX to ensure strict environmental and social standards.

-For anything that is sourced outside of Canada, they work with trusted overseas partners that meet North American labor standards.
+They work with trusted overseas partners that meet North American labor standards for anything sourced outside of Canada.

-If hemp is not your style they also offer a linen shower curtain that is made from 100% natural linen canvas.
+If hemp is not your style, they also offer a linen shower curtain made from 100% natural linen canvas.
 Also tightly woven so no water gets through.
 They recommend you wash this curtain once a week and let it air dry in the bathroom.
-Linen is very light and breathable and offers a really pretty aesthetic for a bathroom.
+Linen is very light and breathable and offers a pretty aesthetic for a bathroom.
 The cost is $109.
 Use the code THEECOHUB for 10% off.

 Rawganique is another Canadian ethical company that I simply love.
 They have been my go-to for many sustainable items for my home.
-They offer a wide range of eco-friendly items from women's and men's clothing (like tees and summer sandals) to accessories like socks and bath items, including of course ethically made shower curtains.
+They offer a wide range of eco-friendly items, including ethically made shower curtains, from women's and men's clothing (like tees and summer sandals) to accessories like socks and bath items.

 4. Parachute

-Based in the USA, Parachute offers an affordable sustainable shower curtain ($99) made from 100% Flax linen.
-Their Oeko-Tex certification means their products are safely made without any harmful chemicals, synthetics, or dyes.
+Based in the USA, Parachute offers an affordable, sustainable shower curtain ($99) made from 100% Flax linen.
+Their Oeko-Tex certification means their products are safely made without harmful chemicals, synthetics, or dyes.
 They source all of their flax from Portugal, where the times are manufactured in a family-owned factory.

-Parachute is known for its bedding, mattresses, and homewares and offers a wide range of shower curtains as well.
-I'd stick with the linen as I am not sure if the cotton ones are organic.
+Parachute is known for its bedding, mattresses, and homewares and offers a wide range of shower curtains.
+I'd stick with the linen as I am unsure if the cotton ones are organic.

 The linen shower curtain is medium-to-lightweight, it's recommended you spot clean it or machine wash it in cold water.
-Like all shower curtains you want to make sure you keep them dry, so again make sure the room is well ventilated and the fan is on.
+Like all shower curtains, you want to keep them dry, so ensure the room is well-ventilated and the fan is on.
 I don't recommend using the dryer for this curtain.

-Parachute also partners with the United Nation’s Nothing But Nets campaign to send life-saving malaria-prevention bed nets to those in need.
+Parachute also partners with the United Nations’ Nothing But Nets campaign to send life-saving malaria-prevention bed nets to needy people.
 Love this!
 Ships to Canada, duties, and taxes not included.

 5. Made Trade

-Made Trade is one of my top places to shop for ethical home goods, they carry everything from clothing to shoes to rugs and of course eco-friendly shower curtains.
-They work with artisans worldwide to sell some of the most beautiful handcrafted, sustainable items for your home.
+Made Trade is one of my top places to shop for ethical home goods.
+They carry everything from clothing to shoes to rugs and eco-friendly shower curtains.
+They work with artisans worldwide to sell some of the most beautiful, handcrafted, sustainable items for your home.

 Their organic shower curtains are made from GOTS certified cotton, it's fair trade, vegan, BIPOC made, and manufactured responsibly by harvesting raw materials locally and using all-natural, earth-friendly materials (such as plant and mineral-based dyes).